-[California consumers are now applying for a 100% free and confidential claim evaluation – Attorney Promotion Per Rule 7.1]
+[Consumers are now applying for a 100% free and confidential claim evaluation – Attorney Promotion]

-Thousands of California Consumers who received automated or pre-recorded phone calls or text messages from Health Insurance Providers may finally receive substantial cash settlements, but sadly, most of them are unaware of how fast and easy it is to apply.
+Thousands of Consumers who received automated or pre-recorded phone calls or text messages from Blue Cross Health Insurance Provider may finally receive substantial cash settlements, but sadly, most of them are unaware of how fast and easy it is to apply.

 Unwanted calls and automated text messages are among the FCC’s top consumer complaints.
 The TCPA provides up to $1,500 in statutory damages for each automated call, pre-recorded message or text message sent to consumers from an Automatic Telephone Dialing System (an “ATDS”) and/or prerecorded voice system in violation of the statute.